-TK Ranch is keenly aware of current factory agricultural methods for raising pigs and feel they are not humane.
+TK Ranch is keenly aware of current factory agricultural methods for raising pigs and we feel they are not humane.
 Pigs are extremely intelligent, very aware and like to make eye contact with their handlers.
-They are quick to show their emotions and it is very easy to tell when they are both happy and unhappy.
-After raising pigs we can’t imagine how unhappy a pig would be if they could not root around in the soil as this appears to be their favourite pastime.
-This past spring we put our sows into our garden to root up the grass that was taking over.
-They did such a good job removing the rhizomes (roots) of the grass that we will do it next year too.
+They are quick to show their emotions and it is easy to tell when they are both happy and unhappy.
+After raising pigs for several years on pasture we can’t imagine how unhappy a pig would be if they could not root around in the soil or nap in the warm sunshine.

 Our pigs are raised on pasture for their entire lives.
 This means that our sows, boars, gilts, weaners and finishers are never confined in barns.
 We use heritage breed pigs – Berkshire, Duroc, Large Black and Tamworth – because they are naturally designed to withstand our colder northern climates.
 Unlike hairless breeds raised in confinement barns, ours have thick hair coats and lots of fat to protect them from the weather.

 We farrow our sows on pasture — we do not use gestation or farrowing crates – and they are never separated from their piglets.
 We provide our sows with private nest-boxes to give birth (arc huts) that have free access to pasture.
 We do not needle teeth trim or cut off the tails of our piglets.
 On TK Ranch our piglets are given lots of room to run and play which prevents them from getting bored and fighting with each other.
 Unlike conventionally raised piglets that could be weaned as young as 10 days, our piglets stay with their mothers for 8 weeks on pasture before being weaned.
 At that time they are put into groups of the same age for proper socialization.